Radhika Prasad: Bowls career

 She has won five medals at the Asia Pacific Bowls Championships including a gold medal in the 1991 fours, in Kowloon, Hong Kong.

 In 2022, she competed in the women's triples and the Women's fours at the 2022 Commonwealth Games.

+In 2023, she was selected as part of the team to represent Fiji at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.